bnahigian/PuzzleGenerator/ReadMe.txt

 So I decided that similar to simulated annealing- which increases the probability of keeping a "bad" change based on how close to the "goal" state it is, I was going to be less likely to keep "bad" changes that were farther away from the best possible solution.
 The equation I use to determine the keep probability for each function is calculated like so:

-keepChance = (m_sol score / max possible score) / (m_bestSol score - m_sol score) * 30
+keepChance = (m_sol score / max possible score) / (m_bestSol score - m_sol score)

 This weights the score relative to the max possible score and how much "worse" it is than the best sol.
-The 20 at the end was to put it at an appropriately low probability similar to what i had been using before.
-The range tends to be between .2% and .9%.
+There is a very small chance that the bad one is chosen and used but usually it progresses.
+This also means that a score that is tied with the m_bestSol will divide by 0, thus keeping the change because of an INF value.

 This new policy improved my 5x5 score slightly but caused a dramatic improvement in the 10x10.
-The average is about 410 and the max has been 426.
+The average is about 410 and the max has been 432.

-This also means that a score that is tied with the m_bestSol will divide by 0, thus keeping the change

 If you have any other questions about what I did, please don't hesitate to ask/ email me at bnahigia@usc.edu.
 Thanks- Brandon